Chibiusa

 Chibiusa's birth name and official title is Princess Usagi Small Lady Serenity (プリンセス・うさぎセレニティ).
 She is adopted as a member of her mother's family, using the alias Usagi Tsukino, in the 20th century.
 She is given her nickname to differentiate from the older Usagi Tsukino (Sailor Moon).
-The nickname is a combination of chibi (meaning 'small person' or 'small child') and her given name, Usagi.
+The nickname is a portmanteau of chibi (meaning 'small person' or 'small child') and her given name, Usagi.

 Development

 Adding in Usagi's child to the Sailor Moon storyline, as well as her name, Chibiusa for a chibi (little) Usagi, was the idea of Naoko Takeuchi's editor, Fumio Osano.
 Takeuchi has stated that she did not think much about how Chibiusa's hair would look, besides it having odango like Usagi's hair and being pink; and that she used a Chibiusa doll for reference on the hair.

-The first appearance of Chibiusa as a Sailor Soldier is in a side story, a year and a half before Sailor Chibi Moon made her debut in the manga.
-In the first Picture Diary, Chibiusa is rescued by Sailors Moon and Venus and dreams that night about becoming a "soldier of love and justice" herself.
+The first appearance of Chibiusa as a Sailor Guardian is in a side story, a year and a half before Sailor Chibi Moon made her debut in the manga.
+In the first Picture Diary, Chibiusa is rescued by Sailor Moon and Venus and dreams that night about becoming a "soldier of love and justice" herself.
 She calls herself "Sailor Chibiusa Moon" and appears in a uniform slightly different from the one she wears later, most notably including a cape.

 Takeuchi struggled with a name for Black Lady, initially calling her "the Black Queen" and retaining her childlike appearance.
 Takeuchi also noted that the leg-slit on Black Lady's dress was even more revealing in the anime than in the manga, something which shocked her as she had wondered if the slit was going too far in her drawings of Black Lady.